 A story from the second chapter of Mark gives a wonderful description of the challenge and glory of how women stuck in the mire of sexual sin can connect with Jesus for the help they need.

 Many women are like this paralyzed man: desperate for help, but seemingly unable to draw near to Jesus.
 They are bound up in sin of a sexual nature and are “paralyzed,” unable to move or take action.
 Stuck in place and helpless.
-They are hurting, isolated and terrified to consider talking to anyone in their churches about what is going on in their lives.
+They are hurting, isolated, and terrified to consider talking to anyone in their churches about what is going on in their lives.

 Chris came to Harvest USA for help, having recently left her partner of 23 years.
 She shared that, over the years when she would feel conviction over her homosexuality, she had sought help from pastors and other Christian leaders.
-Chris shared that most of the time, these leaders would respond to her confession with something like, “You DO know, right, that this is a sin?
+Chris shared that most of the time, these leaders would respond to her confession with something like, “You do know, right, that this is a sin?
 That God is NOT pleased with this?”
-She said, “I would say back to them, ‘YES, I DO know it’s a sin. . . but do you have any words to help me?
+She said, “I would say back to them, ‘Yes, I do know it’s a sin. . . but do you have any words to help me?
 To lead me out?’”
 No one had been able to “pick her up and carry her to Jesus” for the discipleship she needed.

 Sadly, overcoming sin of a sexual nature and understanding God’s good design for sexuality are not consistent topics of discussion, much less discipleship, in the church.
-Many women, like Chris, feel they are just outside the reach of Jesus and unable to draw near to Him regarding their private struggles and sin.
-Some of these women may be ministry leaders themselves, but in terms of personal struggles with pornography, sexual fantasy, sexual behavior with men and/or other women, they are clueless about how the gospel can help them move in the direction of sexual integrity and freedom.
+Many women, like Chris, feel they are just outside the reach of Jesus and unable to draw near to him regarding their private struggles and sin.
+Some of these women may be ministry leaders themselves, but in terms of personal struggles with pornography, sexual fantasy, and sexual behavior with men and/or other women, they are clueless about how the gospel can help them move in the direction of sexual integrity and freedom.

-How can women move from their patterns of sexual sin, and the paralysis of faith that accompanies hidden struggles, into the healing, forgiveness, and power of the love of Christ?
+How can women move from their patterns of sexual sin and the paralysis of faith that accompanies hidden struggles into the healing, forgiveness, and power of the love of Christ?

 Here are three initial steps of faith to take if you find yourself stuck and unable to connect the gospel to your sexual struggle.

 First, acknowledge that you need help from outside of yourself.
-Proverbs 28:13 says, “People who conceal their sins will not prosper, but if they confess and turn from them, they will receive mercy.”
-There is mercy for you, sister, as you turn to God in humility and ask Him for help, which means reaching out to a person you can trust to share your struggle with.
+Proverbs 28:13 says, “Whoever conceals his transgressions will not prosper, but he who confesses and forsakes them will obtain mercy.”
+There is mercy for you, sister, as you turn to God in humility and ask him for help, which means reaching out to a person you can trust to share your struggle with.

-Sharing your sexual sin struggle is key as there is healing and freedom that comes in “naming” it before the Lord in the presence of someone else.
+Sharing your sexual sin struggle is key, as there is healing and freedom that comes in “naming” it before the Lord in the presence of someone else.
 The paralyzed man’s need was visible and obvious; yours is most likely secret, unknown to even your closest friends and coworkers.
 In confessing and asking for help, you are receiving the Lord’s help as you allow friends to carry you to Jesus.

 Second, believe the words of God given to Christians: You are forgiven!
 Stand up!
 Hebrews 11:6 tells us that without faith, it is impossible to please God.
-Will you believe in His gracious, loving words to you regarding even these areas of sin in your life?
+Will you believe in his gracious, loving words to you regarding even these areas of sin in your life?
 He welcomes you, always, at the throne of grace!

 Third, pick up your mat and go home!
 In other words, now walk forward in faith and repentance.
 Keep fighting!
 Don’t give up!
 This is a lifelong aspect of following Jesus: “Put on the Lord Jesus Christ and make no provision for the flesh in regard to its lusts” (Romans 13:14).

 My next blog post will unpack what that means.
 In the meantime, have you been paralyzed like Chris?
-Have any of these three faith-steps been helpful to you?
+Have any of these three steps of faith been helpful to you?
 Let me know.